This juicy and flavorful tri-tip roast is coated in a mixture of spices and then cooked in the oven to a perfect medium

 - Oil spray I use avocado oil spray

 - In a small bowl, use a fork to mix the kosher salt, black pepper, garlic powder, onion powder, chili powder, smoked paprika, ground cumin, and cayenne pepper.

 - If it hasn’t been trimmed by the butcher, trim the silver skin from the bottom of the roasts.
 Rub the spice mixture all over the roasts, pressing to ensure it adheres.

-- Place the meat, fat side up, on a greased rack in a roasting pan and allow it to get to room temperature, about 1 hour.
+- Place the roasts, fat side up, on a greased rack in a roasting pan and allow it to get to room temperature for about 1 hour.

 - Preheat the oven to 500°F. If the meat is completely trimmed of fat, lightly spray it with oil.

 - Insert an oven-safe meat thermometer into the thickest part of one of the roasts and set the thermometer to 135°F (medium-rare).

 - Remove the roasts from the oven.
-Loosely cover them with foil and allow them to rest for 20-30 minutes before carving and serving hem.
+Loosely cover them with foil and allow them to rest for 20-30 minutes before carving and serving them.